Winter in Eagle River

 Accommodations: There are many resorts on nearby lakes and motels in town.
 On Carpenter Lake, the Inn at Pinewood B&B has eight attractive rooms and spacious common areas with many northwoods antiques, in a part of the lodge built in 1934.
 There's also a three-bedroom home next door.

 On Railroad Street, Leif's Cafe is very popular for breakfast and lunch.
+In warmer months, the old-fashioned soda fountain Soda Pops serves soups, sandwiches, ice cream and more than 150 kinds of soda.

 North of downtown off U.S. 45, Tribute Brewing Co. has a taproom and beer garden.